YasminMuntaserN/lexiSnap/README.md

 - **Add Context:** Save example statements and subtitles for each word.

 ### **Seamless User Experience**
+- **Authentication Persistence:** Stay logged in even after refreshing or revisiting the website.
 - **Automatic Dark/Light Mode** – Adapts to your browser’s theme.
 - **Cross-Device Syncing** – Access your saved vocabulary anytime, anywhere.
+- **Optimized Background Loading:** Faster image rendering for a smoother UI experience.

 ---